Spectrally accurate, reverse-mode differentiable bounce-averaging algorithm and its applications: Neoclassical model of plasma

-The second relation follows from phase-space incompressibility of Hamiltonian systems.
-The gradients \(\nabla\) and \(\nabla_{v}\) are spatial and velocity derivatives, respectively.
-In the low collision limit $\nu^{*} \ll \epsilon^{3/2}$, the neoclassical model studies the plasma distribution \(f\) determined by a simplified Boltzmann equation known as the drift-kinetic equation.
+In the low collision limit $\nu_{\star} \ll \epsilon^{3/2}$, the neoclassical model studies the plasma distribution \(f\) determined by a simplified Boltzmann equation known as the drift-kinetic equation.
 For a particle with mass \(m\), let \(\vec{v}_{\parallel}\) and \(\vec{v}_{\perp}\) be the velocity parallel and orthogonal, respectively, to the unit vector magnetic field \(\vec{b}\).
-In the drift-kinetic equation, the velocity space may be parameterized with three independent coordinates: the total energy \(E\), the magnetic moment \(\mu = m \norm{v_{\perp}}^{2}/(2 \norm{B})\), and the gyrophase angle.
-In this treatment, the equation is averaged over the gyrophase angle to focus on particle drifts.
-This is justified by \eqref{eq:gryospeed}.
-The drift-kinetic equation further simplifies in these coordinates because the magnetic moment is an adiabatic invariant for which the gyro-average of \(\dl \mu / \dl t\) is approximately zero.
-We seek a steady-state solution and linearize the distribution of guiding centers \(f = f_0 + f_1\) into a background \(f_0\) that is Maxwellian in velocity and a higher order correction \(f_1\).
-Thus, the background is parameterized in velocity space with \(E\) and the higher order correction with \((E, \mu)\).
-The linearized drift-kinetic equation then reduces to the following PDE \citep{Abel_2013}.
+In the drift-kinetic equation, the velocity space may be parametrised with three independent coordinates: the total energy \(E\), the magnetic moment \(\mu = m \norm{v_{\perp}}^{2}/(2 \norm{B})\) and the gyrophase angle.
+In this treatment, the equation is averaged over the gyrophase angle.
+We seek a steady-state solution and linearise the distribution of guiding centres \(f = f_0 + f_1\) into a background \(f_0\) that is Maxwellian in velocity and a higher order correction \(f_1\).
+Thus, the background is parametrised in velocity space with \(E\) and the higher order correction with \((E, \mu)\).
+The linearised drift-kinetic equation reduces to the following partial differential equation (PDE) \citep{Abel_2013}:

-The electric field was neglected as our study focuses on the low collisionality regime.
+The electric field is neglected in this section as we focus on the \(1/\nu\) collisionality regime.